drovp/encode/README.md

 ### Resizing

-Built in powerful output dimensions control settings:
+Built in powerful output dimensions controls:

 - resize based on a single dimension constraint (other dimension will be calculated to maintain aspect ratio)
-- resize based on desired number of megapixels
+- resize based on desired number of pixels
 - cover, contain, or stretch modes when both dimension constraints are defined

 ### Skip threshold